 Rem van den Bosch (1974) graduated in 2000, from St. Joost Academy in Breda, The Netherlands.
 For the project ‘Famous in Zeeland’ (2003-2006) he portrayed over 1500 people.
 His work resonated in America and in 2008, he came to LA with 400 requests for personal portraits that resulted in the series ‘Crashed Cars and Movie Stars’.
 After working in Berlin for two years, and living on Aruba for six months as a visiting lecturer for Ateliers ’89, he returned to The Netherlands in 2012.
 Two photo series re-interpreting iconic figures - ‘The New Miss Zeeland’ (2013) and ‘The New Michiel de Ruyter’ (2014) – inspired him for ‘a Muse a Day’.

-To travel for one year, from Amsterdam to Berlin, to Moscow, LA, New York, Cape Town, Lima... shooting a new session every day: van den Bosch hopes to realise this ambitious art project with the support of crowd funding and sponsoring.
-People can subscribe to a publication of the entire project, to monthly updates, separate prints or a deluxe portfolio with all 365 portraits.
+To travel for one year, shooting a new session every day: van den Bosch hopes to complete this ambitious art project with the support of crowd funding, sponsoring and telling the story.
+Your support is appriciated!

 Van den Bosch has started in January 2015 and has completed his year of daily photographs all around the country.
 You can pre-order your personal edition of the first press of A MUSE A DAY - THE BOOK now.